whismerhill/endless-sky/readme-developer.txt

 Windows (Visual Studio):

 To build 64-bit Endless Sky using Microsoft's Visual Studio
+0) get "windows universal CRT SDK" using Visual Studio Community installer or the windows control panel also you may want to get "windows 8.1 SDK" the same way

 1) Download the 64-bit development libraries, prebuilt specifically for use with Visual Studio:
 <fix-me-url-to-dev64-vs.zip>